Hiking & Trekking Tours & Trips in Alaska

 - Best of the Kenai Peninsula Adventure

-- Heart of Alaska Inn Based Tour
+- 6-Day Best of Grand Alaska Highlights Tour

 Hike Alaska: Glaciers and Denali

-Marc, traveled in July
+William, traveled in July

 The challenging 7.4-mile Harding Icefield Trail winds through diverse Alaskan terrain.
 Mount Marathon's steep slopes and Denali's wilderness via Mount Healy Overlook Trail offer stunning vistas with 1,700 feet elevation gain.